 If you remain a member of the Class, all of the Court’s orders will apply to you and legally bind you.

-No. Unless you properly exclude yourself, you give up any rights you may have to sue the Defendants and the other Released Parties for any and all Settled Claims.
-If you do not exclude yourself from the Class in accordance with the requirements set forth in the Notice, you will not be entitled to receive any recovery in any other action against any of the Released Parties based on or arising out of the Settled Claims.
+No. Unless you properly excluded yourself, you gave up any rights you may have to sue the Defendants and the other Released Parties for any and all Settled Claims.
+If you did not exclude yourself from the Class in accordance with the requirements set forth in the Notice, you will not be entitled to receive any recovery in any other action against any of the Released Parties based on or arising out of the Settled Claims.
 If you have a pending lawsuit, speak to your lawyer in that case immediately.
-You must exclude yourself from this Class to continue your own lawsuit.
-Remember, the exclusion deadline is October 1, 2013.
+You must have excluded yourself from this Class to continue your own lawsuit.
+Remember, the exclusion deadline was October 1, 2013.

-No. If you exclude yourself, do not send in a Proof of Claim form to request any money.
+No. If you excluded yourself, you should not have sent in a Proof of Claim Form to request any money.
 But, you may exercise any right you may have to sue, continue to sue, or be part of a different lawsuit against the Defendants and the other Released Parties.

 The Court appointed the law firm of Cohen Milstein Sellers & Toll PLLC Lead Counsel in Maine State Retirement System v.
 Countrywide Financial Corporation, et al., No. 2:10-CV-00302 MRP (MANx) (C.D.
 Cal.).
 The law firms of Kessler Topaz Meltzer & Check, LLP and Robbins Geller Rudman & Dowd LLP, represent the Plaintiffs and the putative class in Luther v.
 Countrywide Financial Corporation, et al., No. 2:12-CV-05125 MRP (MANx) (C.D.
 Cal.) and Western Conference of Teamsters Pension Trust Fund v.
 Countrywide Financial Corporation, et al., No. 2:12-CV-05122 MRP (MANx) (C.D.
 Cal.) and were appointed Co-Lead Counsel in those actions before they were removed to federal court.